-4. Edit the following options:
+4. Edit the following options, then click Apply to apply your changes:

-Serial Nu mber The device's serial number.
+Serial Number The device's serial number.
 This field cannot be edited.
 Name The name of the AP.
-Commen ts Comments about the AP, such as its location or function.
+Comments Comments about the AP, such as its location or function.
 Managed AP Status Various information about the AP.
-Status The status of the AP, such as Connected, or Idle.
+Status The status of the AP, such as Connected , or Idle .
+Click Retart to restart the AP.
 Connected Via The method by which the device is connected to the controller.

 Base MAC Address The MAC address of the device.
 Join Time The time that the AP joined.
 Clients The number of clients currently connected to the AP.
-FortiAP OS Version The AP's current firmware version.
+State The state of the AP, such as Authorized, or Discovered.
+Current The AP's current firmware version.
 Select Upgrade to upgrade the firmware to a newer version if you have one available.
-See Firmware Management on page 82 State The state of the AP, such as Authorized, or Discovered.
-Wireless Settings Assign a profile or configure radio settings manually.
-FortiAP Profile Select a profile from the dropdown list (see AP profiles on page 268), or select Override Settings to customize the WiFi radio settings for the AP (SSIDs, TX Power, and Rogue AP Scanning).
-Do not participate in Rogue AP scanning Select this option to not participate in scanning for rogues APs.
-Radio Se ttings Summary A table showing the current setting, channels, and SSIDs configured for the AP's radio or radios.

-5. Click Apply to apply your changes.
+See Firmware Management on page 99 FortiAP Profile Select a profile from the dropdown list (see AP profiles on page 418) Bonjour Profile Select a profile from the dropdown list (see Bonjour profiles on page 439) Override Radio Override the selected profiles settings.
+Band If applicable, select the wireless band, and select the wireless protocol from the dropdown list.
+The available options depend on the selected platform.
+In two radio devices, both radios cannot use the same band.
+Channels Select the channel or channels to include, or let them be automatically assigned.
+The available channels depend on the selected platform and band.
+TX Power Control Enable/disable automatic adjustment of transmit power.
+Auto: Enter the TX power low and high values, in dBm.
+Manual: Enter the TX power in the form of the percentage of the total available power.
+SSIDs Manually choose the SSIDs that APs using this profile will carry, or let them be selected automatically.
+Override AP Login Password Enable/disable overriding the login password: Set: Set the AP login password.
+Leave Unchanged: Leave the password unchanged.
+Set Empty: Remove the password.
+Advanced Options Configure advanced options.
+For information, see the FortiOS CLI Reference . https://help.fortinet.com/cli/fos60hlp/60/index.htm.